 Yes.
 Counselling is a profession of trust and you will work with vulnerable people during placement.
 We ask all applicants to disclose criminal convictions on the eligibility enquiry.
 A previous conviction is not an automatic bar to training, but undisclosed convictions discovered later may be.

-The Dual Diploma is delivered in person in Liverpool with some online teaching, so you will need to be able to attend Saturday sessions at the Liverpool venue throughout the two years.
+The Dual Diploma is delivered in person in Liverpool with some online teaching, so you will need to attend Saturday sessions at the Liverpool venue throughout the two years.
 We do not currently sponsor study visas.
 Applicants from overseas should ensure they have appropriate right to study in the UK before applying.

 You need to complete 100 client hours of supervised counselling placement.
-For hypnotherapy a minimum of 20 practice hours is strongly encouraged, which can often be gained within your existing counselling placement work.
+For hypnotherapy, a minimum of 20 practice hours is strongly encouraged, which can often be gained within your existing counselling placement work.

 Yes.
 Students must arrange student counsellor insurance before starting placement.
 A recommended provider is Holistic Insurance, which offers cover suitable for trainees on placement.